 A third of the coal we burn in the UK, we import from Colombia, one of the places most notorious for human rights abuses in the name of coal extraction.
 Key players include Anglo American, BHP Billiton and Glencore, who jointly manage the 70,000 hectare Cerrejón mine in La Guajira.
 Barclays’ total backing of these companies and their abuses amounted to $3.5bn in 2013, with other UK banks not far behind.

 The mine has grown steadily since 1976.
 In that time it has displaced and destroyed whole communities of indigenous and Afro-Colombian people, in particular the Wayúu.
 Workers at the mine fare no better.
-Their union, Sintracarbon, say 700 workers at Cerrejón suffer from serious health problems as a direct result of the poor working conditions at the mine.
+Their union, Sintracarbon, say 700 workers at Cerrejón suffered from serious health problems as a direct result of the poor working conditions at the mine, and persecution continues to this day.
 Industrial strike action has been met with dismissals and the murder of union leaders.